 - No additional sugar, bar the chocolate.

-- This is a completely eggless mousse, no yolks or whites.
+- This is a completely eggless mousse, with no egg yolks or egg whites.

 - No gelatine.